 Regardless of your choice of auditor, you should have a system in place to ensure health & safety compliance.

-It’s often helpful to put together an office safety audit checklist to highlight what your organisation’s priorities are, and how you’re going to manage the risks most prevalent in your industry.
+It is often helpful to put together an office safety audit checklist to highlight what your organisation’s priorities are, and how you’re going to manage the risks most prevalent in your industry.

-- What’s our system for reporting hazards?
+- What is your organisation's system for reporting hazards?

 Health & safety audit procedure

-Let’s break it down into steps:
+Let’s break it down into several basic steps:

 - Conduct an opening meeting with all relevant members of staff.